 Through the 1980s, values of the Ferrari 250 GTO were on the rise, exponentially.
 Owed in part to Enzo Ferrari’s death, increased vintage car auctions, people who had seen its success in motorsport coming of age and money, and its rarity.
 Nick Mason himself attributes the start of his love for cars to seeing the Ferrari 250 GTO in action at Brands Hatch in the UK.
 Ironically, that very same car, bearing chassis number 3757GT, is now in his possession.

 When Ralph Lauren bought his 250 GTO in 1985, just eight years after Mason, he paid a whopping $650,000 for it!
 By the ‘90s, buyers were paying up to $13.3 million for a Ferrari 250 GTO.
-The highest price ever for a Ferrari 250 GTO was recorded in 2023, when a car with serious racing pedigree was sold for over $70 million in a private sale to US car parts mogul David MacNeil.
+The highest price ever for a Ferrari 250 GTO was recorded in 2018, when a car with serious racing pedigree was reportedly sold for $70 million in a private sale to US car parts mogul David MacNeil.
+The highest price for a Ferrari at auction came in 2023, with a tag of $51.7 million.

 The car had won the 1964 Tour de France, and finished fourth in the 1963 Le Mans 24 Hours.
 Most importantly, it had never been crashed, which experts believe is the key to its fantastic price.